dmurfet/dmurfet.github.io/index.markdown

 The required background for these projects varies widely.
 In the more engineering-led projects you should already be a highly competent programmer and some kind of coding test may be part of the application process.
 For the more theory-led projects we are looking for students with a strong pure math background and basic programming skills (and the willingness to quickly develop those skills).

+To apply [send an email](mailto:d.murfet@unimelb.edu.au) and we'll meet to discuss your interests and background in person (note the official process is no different to a normal Masters or PhD application, in particular we do not currently have any extraordinary scholarships to offer).

 ## Events

 The best way to be notified of upcoming deep learning classes, bootcamps or seminars run by the lab is to subscribe to the [lab mailing list](https://tinyletter.com/ilukalab).